(Effective September 1, 2015)

 - Transfer credits accepted toward the degree program are neutral for GPA and are counted as credits attempted and completed.

 - Repeated courses are counted as credits attempted.
 Financial aid may be received only once for a repeated course in which a grade was previously earned.

 - Credit elimination (academic amnesty) courses are counted as both quantitative and qualitative components.

-Students may appeal to the Dean of Students.
-If circumstances warrant, a student may be granted a one semester probationary period, during which s/he may continue to receive financial assistance.
-The Dean of Students will develop an academic contract detailing the terms of the probationary period.
+Students may appeal to the Director of Community Standards.
+If circumstances warrant, a student may be granted a one semester probationary period, during which they may continue to receive financial assistance.
+The Director of Community Standards will develop an academic contract detailing the terms of the probationary period.
 At the conclusion of the probationary term, students must have met the terms of the contract and/or regained satisfactory academic progress in order to receive financial aid in subsequent terms.
 Students will not be granted more than one probationary period.
 Once the student has begun the enrollment period for which the probationary period has been granted, the probationary period is official and cannot be canceled or deferred.

 The appeal must be generated by the student and must include the following: